yeliu2013/ca3dms-toh/README.md

 # RGBDMS
-source code for context-aware RGBD mean-shift tracker with occlusion handling
+source code for Context-aware 3-D Mean-shift with Occlusion Handling for Robust Object Tracking in RGB-D Videos

 dependency: OpenCV (2.4.9 other versions should also be OK)